pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 a = cross_prod(c, d); // This sets ndim to 2.
 ```

-#### :warning: Default parameters must be specified from right to left.
+## :warning: Default parameters must be specified from right to left.
 Once a parameter has a default value, all subsequent parameters must also have defaults.

 ---

-# A recall of function overloading
+# Function overloading: a recap

 ```cpp
 int fun(int i);